csyork19/Proving-Grounds/Nickel/Nickel.md

 I am not sure which version of filezilla is installed, it would be useful.

 #### SSH/22
 The version running on the target machine, OpenSSH Windows 8.1, might be vulnerable to this [exploit](https://www.exploit-db.com/exploits/21314).
-Valid credentials might be needed for this exploit to be sucessful.
+Valid credentials might be needed for this exploit to be successful.

 #### MSRPC/135